mobiwek61/BarbecueClock/README.md

   AI can be used to create snippets for further changes, such as creating QR codes in specific colors, avoiding lots of time reading API documentation.
 - As do some creepy co-workers, **AI removes your comments(!)**.
   AI may also prevent you from learning the correct style of coding a system.
   This happens when it sometimes ignores familiar frameworks setup by the system's engineers.
 For example, it may choose to do lots of complicated math to do a layout instead of using layout features provided by a framework... not a good example for people to follow unless you have superhuman math ability.

+#### Example code
+- so far, folder jsAndSVG_example shows how to mix svg, javascript and user actions together.